Walter0697/Imitator/README.txt

 22/8 : adding new type of bullet -- firework
 	   adding new type of boss -- firethrower editing text box
+24/8 : adding new type of bullet -- rocket (still need improvement)
+	   setting up the rest of the boss

 assets:
 	ship:
 		https://opengameart.org/content/modular-ships